S-shah93/Project-1---HTML-CSS/README.md

     * This section should complete the online journey for the user.
     * It has a form for the purpose of the user wanting more information on travel deals and changing requirements for entry.

-    * In case the user would like to contact Wawas Woods directly there is an e-mail link icon.
-It opens the user's default email provider with an email addressed to Wawas Woods.
     * There is a form that the user can choose to fill in.
-It has 5 input fields, first name, last name, email address, and an radio option to chose their preference of information they wish to receive.
+It has 5 input fields, first name, last name, email address, and 3 radio options to choose their preference of information they wish to receive.

 ![Sign Up page image]()
 [Back to top](<#contents>)